okany/easypython/README.md

 * test73 - solves gas station problem
 * test74 - finds the maximum length of list of disjoint intervals for a given list of intervals
 * test75 - finds the majority element in a list
+* test76 - prints the first non-repeated character from a string